 11.2 The Client solely receives the user rights and authorities expressly granted under the Agreement, these Terms and Conditions or otherwise, and for the remainder shall not disclose, reproduce or make copies of any materials it receives on the basis of this Agreement from CM, nor shall the Client process or modify these materials, without prejudice to further arrangements between CM and the Client in this matter.

-11.3 Personal data of the Client is collected by CM at registration.
-This data is required for contract management and customer support.
+11.3 Data of the Client is collected by CM at registration.
+This (personal) data is required for contract management and customer support, conducting credit checks and preventing fraud and criminal activities on the CM Platform.
 The data can additionally be used for statistical research and to contact Client for marketing activities of CM and its affiliates.
+For the purpose of carrying out credit checks and monitoring to prevent fraud and criminal activities, CM may share data with third parties.

 11.4 CM processes traffic data (including personal data), for the following purposes: providing continuous information to Client through CM Analytics, billing, financial administration, handling complaints and disputes, traffic control, providing information to emergency services, preventing fraud and criminal activities.